w32blaster/fyzon/README.md

 gulp build
 ```

 And here you go!
 Just compile with command `go build` and run it with `./fyzon`!
+Or, in dev mode `go run !(*_test*).go`.
 Please, join the development, I would be happy to accept an PR from you!

 Good luck!